Real estate investors are always talking about the ever-elusive and highly-coveted off-market deal.

 - I like helping those around me, so if I can get someone a great deal, it’s a win-win.

-6. Driving for Dollars
+6. Driving for dollars

-This is a method in which you literally drive, or have someone else drive, in an area and look for deals.
+This is a method in which you literally drive, or have someone else drive, in an area and look for real estate deals.
 If you come across a property that looks appealing, you get in touch with the owners and make them an offer or at least get the conversation started.